Firdose6974/American-Sign-Language-Prediction/README.md

 # classify-asl-alphabets
-Deep Learning Model to classify ASL Alphabets
+Developing an American Sign Language-based Deep Learning model to classify the alphabets